Leadwerks/Documentation/3daabb.md

 # Axis-aligned Bounding Boxes

 An axis-aligned bounding box (AABB) is a 3D box with volume.
-It is defined as having width, height, depth, a center position, and minimum and maximum extents:
+It is defined as having width, height, depth, a center position, and minimum and maximum extents.

+In Leadwerks this is handled with the [Aabb](Aabb.md) class, which has these members:

 | Member | Type | Description |
 |---|---|---|